ClickHouse/clickhouse-docs/docs/en/guides/developer/time-series-filling-gaps.md

 ## Querying by bucket

-We're going to explore the images created between 00:24:03 and 00:24:04 on the 24th March 2023, so let's create some parameters for those points in time:
+We're going to explore the images created between `00:24:03` and `00:24:04` on the 24th March 2023, so let's create some parameters for those points in time:

 ```sql
 SET param_start = '2023-03-24 00:24:03',
     param_end = '2023-03-24 00:24:04';
 ```

-And next, we'll write a query that groups the data into 100 ms buckets and returns the count of images created in that bucket:
+Next, we'll write a query that groups the data into 100ms buckets and returns the count of images created in that bucket:

 ```sql
 SELECT